Strophox/tetro-tui/README.md

   - Small but attractive details of the `tetrs_engine` are not properly explained, e.g., an available *initial rotation system* which allows a piece to spawn already rotated if a rotation button was being held.

-## Contributions
+## Contribution Guidelines

-Issues are especially welcome to help round off any sharp edges on this project!
+Issues are especially welcome to help round off any sharp edges on this project;

-Though it should be noted that the TUI itself - in principle - is a 'proof-of-concept' and not initially intended to be greatly expanded upon with continually complex features at this point (but there's no harm in opening an issue anyway!)
+At best, it could be noted that the TUI itself was - in principle - a 'proof-of-concept' and not originally intended to be greatly expanded upon (as seen by its direct usage of Crossterm, instead of Ratatui or similar).
+But discussions in issues are welcome regardless!

+## Provenance

+100% human-grown spaghetti code

+## License

+The code in this repository is licensed under MIT, see `LICENSE`.

 # Project Highlights